graphcore/examples/applications/popart/bert/README.md

 `python3 bert.py --config configs/pretrain_base_384.json`

+You will also need to specify the option `--onnx-checkpoint <path-to-checkpoint>` to load the weights from a previous training phase.
+You will find the checkpoint path for a training phase logged just after the compilation has completed in a date-time stamped directory.
+The checkpoints will be of the form `{checkpoint-dir}/{timestamp}/model_{epoch}.onnx`.

 ### Run the training loop with training data (SQuAD 1.1)

 How to get the SQuAD 1.1 training dataset is described in `bert_data/README`.

 You can then extract the weights and launch SQuAD fine tuning using one of the preset configurations.

 To run SQuAD with a BERT Base model and sequence length of 384: